NethermindEth/docs/docs/troubleshooting.md

 :::tip
 If you install Nethermind over an existing installation, remove the old installation first, particularly the `plugins` directory.
 Package managers do this automatically.

+Watch out not to accidentally delete the database directory with the sync data, if any.
 :::